 Have you been charged with possession of methamphetamine?
 At the Law Office of Vikas Bajaj, APC, we have over 19 years of experience handling drug crime allegations throughout San Diego.
-Call us for a free consultation.
+Call us for an initial consultation.

 Methamphetamine goes by a number of names—Crank, Speed, Crystal Meth, Ice, Shards, Tina, Glass and Go.
 Whatever the name, methamphetamine is an “upper,” like cocaine, causing an increase in heart rate and blood pressure, a feeling of greater alertness and stamina, increased levels of talking (although the words may not make sense to others), and a decrease in hunger, thirst, and the need for sleep.

 Crank is known as the cheapest, and least processed methamphetamine, and can be a dull-brown color, sometimes with black flecks.
 The most sought-after form of methamphetamine is a crystal color, which looks like long, thin shards of broken glass.

 These crystals may be swallowed, smoked, crushed and snorted, or even dissolved in a liquid prior to swallowing.
 Prior to the November 2014, most methamphetamine arrests were charged as “wobblers,” which means the prosecutor had the discretion to charge the crime as a misdemeanor or as a felony.
 Since the new law took effect, a person found with methamphetamine can only be charged with a misdemeanor crime, except under certain circumstances.